ccallawa/alyvix_doc/test_case_data_format.rst

       #. :bolditalic:`for` **---** Indicates there should be a loop over the values in the
          specified :ref:`Map <alyvix_editor_interface_maps>`.

-   #. :bolditalic:`sections` **---** Corresponds to the named subroutine scripts created in
+   #. :bolditalic:`sections` **---** Corresponds to the
-      Alyvix Editor.
+      :ref:`named subroutine scripts <alyvix_editor_script_mgmt_top>` created in Alyvix Editor.
       Each section is a parameter where its key is the name of the section and its value is the same as the :bolditalic:`case` value described above.

       .. rst-class:: bignums
          :class: backlightbeige